morganbelous/celeb-music-search/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#  Celebrity Music Search

+This project was created for the HobbyHacks hackathon hosted by TechTogether in July 2020.
+It is a web app built with React and a python Flask backend.
+Using face recognition technology, a user can enter an image URL of a celebrity to find their top Spotify tracks!

 First, get a client and secret key from [Spotify](https://developer.spotify.com/dashboard/applications).

 To run the app locally:
 1. clone the repository